dkstiler/wireguard-mistborn/README.md

 | Cockpit | cockpit | {{default mistborn password}} |
 | Nextcloud | mistborn | {{default mistborn password}} |

+You can find the credentials sent to the Docker containers in: `/opt/mistborn/.envs/.production/`

 # Gateway Setup
 Mistborn will generate the Wireguard configuration script for the Gateway.
 From a base Ubuntu/Debian/Raspbian operating system the following packages are recommended to be installed beforehand: